c-a-s-t-l-e/stRuctures/README.md

-# stRuctures: The R package for the stRuctures dataset
+# stRuctures: The unofficial R package for the USA Structures Dataset

 An R package for accessing the USA Structures dataset.